Wiznet/WIZnet-S2E-Tool/README.md

 #### 3. Firmware Upload

 ##### Step 1 - Set IP address
-When do device's firmware upload, need TCP connection with devices to send Firmware file.
+When do device's firmware upload, need TCP connection with device to send Firmware file.

 So first, use **-m/--multiset** option for **set ip address to the same network-band as host**.